leynos/synhx-client/docs/user_manual.md

 2. Run `make` to compile the client.
 3. Launch with `./hx`.

-The TTY build requires GNU readline.
+The TTY build requires GNU Readline.
 If the library is missing, obtain it from the GNU FTP site.

 ### GTK+ Version
 1. Run `./configure --enable-gtk` to enable the graphical frontend.